-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the DCTA for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended September 30, 2021.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the DCTA for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended September 30, 2023.
 The Certificate of Achievement is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government financial reports.
 This was the twelfth consecutive year for the DCTA to receive the Certificate of Achievement.
-As of the printing of the FY23 audited financial statements, the GFOA award for the fiscal year ended September 30, 2022 was not yet available.